 Assam: Over 100 small madrassas merged with larger ones to prevent radicalisation, say police

-Authorities in the state have taken a tough stance on the Islamic seminaries on several occasions in recent months.
+Authorities in the state have taken a belligerent stance on the Islamic seminaries in recent months.

 Over 100 small madrassas in Assam have been merged with larger to prevent religious radicalisation of the students, the state police chief said on Monday, according to NDTV.